spnda/fastgltf/README.md

 libraries, cgltf and tinygltf.
 I've disabled loading of images and buffers to only compare the JSON parsing and serialization of the glTF data.
 I create these graphs using a spreadsheet that you can find [here](https://docs.google.com/spreadsheets/d/1ocdHGoty-rF0N46ZlAlswzcPHVRsqG_tncy8paD3iMY/edit?usp=sharing).
-These numbers were tested using Catch2's benchmark tool on a Ryzen 5800X with 32GB of RAM.
+These numbers were tested using Catch2's benchmark tool on a Ryzen 5800X with 32GB of RAM using VS 2022.

 First of I compared the performance with embedded buffers that are encoded with base64.
 This uses the [2CylinderEngine asset](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/2CylinderEngine)